rezarffahlevi/resume/content/jobs/Telkomsigma/index.md

 url: 'https://www.telkomsigma.co.id/'
 ---

-- Work with project teams to create user-friendly and attractive interfaces for applications and websites.
-Customize mock-ups as needed to address the issue at hand
+- Collaborated with project teams to design and implement user-friendly and visually appealing interfaces for both applications and websites.
+Adapted mock-ups and wireframes to effectively resolve user experience challenges and project-specific requirements.
-- Develop, fix bugs and distribute M-Bike iOS and M-Bike CMS Admin apps
+- Development and maintenance of the M-Bike iOS app and M-Bike CMS Admin system, addressing and resolving bugs, and ensuring the seamless distribution of updates and features to enhance user experience and functionality.
-- Develop, fix bugs NSAM Tools, Hirest, and Iris
+- Developed and maintained key software solutions, including NSAM Tools, Hirest, and Iris, identifying and fixing bugs to improve performance and reliability across diverse platforms.